McLaren 720S (2017 - 2023) review

 Prices, specs and rivals

-Use cosmic levels of restraint to avoid specifying any options and a basic 720S comes in at £208,600, with the 720S Spider at £237,000.
-Luxury and Performance trim levels add to this tally, while a huge range of colours, trim options and other toys will lift each figure towards the £300k mark.
+Use cosmic levels of restraint to avoid specifying any options and a basic 720S came in at £228,560.
+Luxury and Performance trim levels added to this tally, while a huge range of colours, trim options and other toys lift each figure towards the £300k mark.

 Luxury specification brings with it dark palladium-coloured exterior trim, silver window surrounds, ambient lighting for the engine bay and cabin, liberal use of leather trim, and heated and memory-adjustable sports seats.
 Performance swaps the palladium exterior trim for carbonfibre, the silver window surrounds for graphite, and spreads a mixture of leather, Alcantara and carbon throughout the interior – along with, once again, ambient lighting.